carpentries-incubator/pangenomics/_episodes/01-introduction.md

 teaching: 10
 exercises: 10
 questions:
-- "What is the meaning of *pangenome* concept?"
+- "What is the meaning of *pangenome*?"
 - "What kind of biological data can be are integrated and analyzed in a pangenome?"
 - "What factors affect the structure of a pangenome?"